 Access by third-party apps to user information, and to features such as iCloud and extensibility, is controlled using declared entitlements.
 Entitlements are key-value pairs that are signed in to an app and allow authentication beyond runtime factors, like UNIX user ID.
 Since entitlements are digitally signed, they can’t be changed.
 Entitlements are used extensively by system apps and daemons to perform specific privileged operations that would otherwise require the process to run as root.
 This greatly reduces the potential for privilege escalation by a compromised system app or daemon.

 In addition, apps can only perform background processing through system-provided APIs.
-This enables apps to continue to function without degrading performance or dramatically impacting battery life.
+This allows apps to continue to function without degrading performance or dramatically impacting battery life.

 Address Space Layout Randomization

-Address Space Layout Randomization (ASLR) protects against the exploitation of memory corruption bugs.
-Built-in apps use ASLR to ensure that all memory regions are randomized upon launch.
-Randomly arranging the memory addresses of executable code, system libraries, and related programming constructs reduces the likelihood of many sophisticated exploits.
+Address Space Layout Randomization (ASLR) helps protect against the exploitation of memory corruption bugs.
+Built-in apps use ASLR to help randomize all memory regions upon launch.
+In addition to work upon launch, ASLR randomly arranges the memory addresses of executable code, system libraries, and related programming constructs, further reducing the likelihood of many exploits.
 For example, a return-to-libc attack attempts to trick a device into executing malicious code by manipulating memory addresses of the stack and system libraries.
-Randomizing the placement of these makes the attack far more difficult to execute, especially across multiple devices.
+Randomizing the placement of these makes the attack more difficult to execute, especially across multiple devices.
 Xcode, and the iOS or iPadOS development environments, automatically compile third-party programs with ASLR support turned on.

 Execute Never feature